-Revisiting Genesis’ Pop-Chart Smash ‘Invisible Touch’
+Why Genesis’ Pop-Chart Smash ‘Invisible Touch’ Wasn’t Phil Collins’ Fault

-If its smash title track was any true measure, Invisible Touch represented the moment in which Genesis were consumed by frontman Phil Collins' concurrent solo fame.
+For some, Invisible Touch represented the moment in which Genesis were consumed by frontman Phil Collins' concurrent solo fame.
 Synth-driven and cute, it couldn't have had less in common with the extended prog explorations of the band's earlier era.

 It sounded, in short, like a leftover from No Jacket Required, the multi-platinum 1985 Collins solo juggernaut that had just spun off four Top 10 hits, including two chart toppers.
 But there was a reason the songs on Invisible Touch were credited to all three members of Genesis, whatever the public perception on the matter.